ProactiveCode/gatsby/README.md

 2.  **Start developing.**

     Once you have learnt the basics you can work on the site.
 Open the files in VSCode & open terminal.
+If it's your first time running this you will need to run npm install.
 Then you can run a number of commands:
       <br><br>
       **Develop locally (static)**